Home – Regulations – Canadian Modern Slavery Act

 What are the requirements?

-Eligible entities must produce annual reports – due by May 31st beginning in 2024 – that detail the following information:
+Eligible entities must produce annual reports – due by May 31st – that detail the following information:

 - Steps they have taken to prevent and reduce the risk of forced labour and child labour in supply chains;